GoogleCloudPlatform/cos-toolbox/README.md

 OS](https://cloud.google.com/container-optimized-os/).
 This image comes pre-installed with common debugging tools that are not pre-installed on the host.

-The official toolbox container is available at `gcr.io/google-containers/toolbox`.
+The official toolbox container is available at `gcr.io/cos-cloud/toolbox`.
-Current tag: `20190312-00`

 Starting with tag `20190312-00`, COS toolbox includes a tool called `cos-kernel` to make it easy to fetch kernel headers, source, and